iterative/dvc.org/static/docs/commands-reference/pull.md

   backward through the pipeline from the named target(s).
 This means DVC will not pull files referenced later in the pipeline than the named target(s).

-- `-f`, `--force` - do not prompt when removing working directory files, which occurs during the process of updating the workspace.
+- `-f`, `--force` - do not prompt when removing workspace files.
 This option surfaces behavior from the `dvc checkout` command because `dvc pull` in effect performs a _checkout_ after downloading files.

 - `-R`, `--recursive` - `targets` values is expected to be a directory path.
   Determines the files to download by searching the named directory and its